Repackaging via Wrapping

 One of the installations repackaging methods used by MSI Package Builder is wrapping existing installations into a generated MSI package.
 Wrapping means that those installations are distributed as a part of the MSI package and are installed, uninstalled and repaired simultaneously in the specified order.

 Repackaging via wrapping can be used to build MSI packages only.
 App-V packages require that package content be explicitly defined before building a package, thus it is not possible to launch installations while deploying a virtual application.
+As the MSIX/AppX packages use an isolated sandbox environment concept for deployed contents, it is also not possible to launch installations while deploying those packages.

 The advantage of this mode is that the original installation is always executed on each PC, so there should be no chance that a generated MSI package will be installed incorrectly on specific target machines.
 The disadvantage of this mode is that you need to know the silent installation parameters and possibly provide installation scenario files to generate an MSI package that can be used for silent deployment.